dhesse/STK-INF4000-hw/md/index.md

 - Week 12 (Apr.
 3rd)
     - Project presentations.
 - Week 13
+    - Model Evaluation.
+        - Train error, test error, and all that.
+        - Optimism and AIC.
+        - Bootstrapping and bagging.
+    - Random Forests.
+    - Clean Modeling: Data pipelines.
+- Week 14
     - Keeping track of your code.
         - `git` 101
         - Git services, github, bitbucket, and gitlab.